-Average weekly or monthly earnings are based on the employee's covered earnings in the 12 months before the accident occurred or the occupational disease began.
-If the employee has been employed for less than 12 months, the average earnings may be based on the earnings of a worker in the same type of employment with the same employer, or the employee's earnings when the accident occurred or the occupational disease began, whichever is greater.
+Average weekly or monthly earnings are based on the employee's covered earnings in the 12 months before the disability began.
+If the employee has been employed for less than 12 months, the average earnings may be based on the earnings of a worker in the same type of employment with the same employer, or the employee's earnings when the disability began, whichever is greater.